ahmdrefat/sha_header/README.md

 # SHAHeader

-SHAHeader is a simple Rack middleware gem for Rails 3.
+SHAHeader is a simple Rack middleware gem for Rails.
 When required, it will instruct Rails to automatically insert its middleware into the Rack stack and inject your current git SHA hash into all of your dynamic response headers.

 ## Compatibility

-The SHAHeader gem is Ruby 1.8.7, 1.9.2, 1.9.3, and 2.0.0 compatible and it is compatible with Rails 3.x.
+The SHAHeader gem is Ruby +2.0.0 compatible and it is compatible with Rails 5.

 ## Installation

-In Rails 3, modify your `Gemfile` to add the following line:
+In Rails, modify your `Gemfile` to add the following line:

     gem 'sha_header'